ncatlab/nlab-content/pages/5/7/6/4/4675/content.md

   \,,
 $$

-with $b$ a generator in degree 2, and $k$ a generator in degree 3, and with differential
+with $b$ a generator in degree 2, and $c$ a generator in degree 3, and with differential

 $$
   d|_{\mathfrak{g}^*} = [-,-]^*